richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 ## Display Cards

-RPI Alexa server now sends "display cards" data to clients.
+RPI Alexa server now sends "display cards" data, including attached images, to clients.
 Currently tested with the Device Simulator Python application [not yet implemented on FT900 and ESP32].

+Display cards can contain 0, 1 or many source image URLs to be used for rendering of Display Cards.
+RPI Alexa server parses the image URLs from the Display Card data using rapidJSON and then uses libcURL to download the images.
+The downloaded images is sent to the client as well.

-TODO: Display the "display cards" data based on the UI template guidelines.
+TODO: Update client to display the "display cards" data and images based on the UI template guidelines.
-Currently, im just printing the received data which is in JSON format.
+Currently, the received data is just printed.

 The following questions produces the 5 different Alexa display cards templates.